Dreaming381/Latios-Framework-Documentation/Core/README.md

 Just be warned.
 They really truly are a gun eager to put a bullet through your foot.

-### DynamicHashMap
+### DynamicHashMap and DynamicMultiList

-This is a wrapper around a `DynamicBuffer` that provides hashmap-like functionality.
+`DynamicHashMap` is a wrapper around a `DynamicBuffer` that provides hashmap-like functionality.
 Unlike other implementations, this implementation can correctly handle serialization of Entity and blob asset references.
 Although explicit API calls must be made if a key’s hashcode changes before and after serialization.

+Similarly, `DynamicMultiList` allows embedding multiple resizeable lists inside a `DynamicBuffer`.

 See more: [DynamicHashmap](Dynamic%20Hashmap.md)